emmairwin/diversity/code-of-conduct-enforcement/process_documentation/community/ban-rollout.md

 |   |   |   |   |   |
 |   |   |   |   |   |

-* Collect a list of all areas where this person is known to participates.
+* Collect a list of all areas where this person is known to participate.
 * Report back to the group email on completion.

 ## Step 2: Document people & steps required to disable access to those systems [Accountable Name]